kevinverreault/ebird-cli/README.md

 ### Search Scopes

-Bird observations can be searched in multiple scopes:
+Bird observations can be searched in multiple scopes.

 1. **Nearby**: Based on provided latitude and longitude
    - Requires `--lat` and `--long` program arguments